Denendaden/vibe-rs/README.md

 To adjust the speed of the vibrations, set the environment variable `VIBE_STRENGTH`.
 The default is 0.25, so the toys will vibrate at a quarter of their maximum speed.

-## What doesn't work yet?

-This seems to break programs that read from stdin.